chartjes/php-tricorder/README.md

 and offers suggestions on potential problems with your code along with testing strategy information.

+Executing 'php tricorder.php' will give you some uage information.

 Please read the file LICENSE included with this code for licensing details.

 How To Use It